queest347/AcePictureBot/donate.md

 [Patreon](https://www.patreon.com/ace3df) (Monthly)

-Please only donate if you want to support the commands part of the bots and not for the images posted.
+[b]Please only donate if you want to support the commands part of the bots and not for the images posted.[/b]

 As the bot grows and spreads out (Twitter, Discord, IRC) it becomes more demanding to serve on each service in real-time.